CyberDNS/hassio-addons-repository/Lupusec2Mqtt/README.md

 3. Install the Lupusec2Mqtt plugin
 4. Configure

+## Configuration

+### Motion sensors
+To make your motion sensors work, you need to configure your sensors in the Lupusec Web UI, to sent an Homeautomation Event 16 when a movement is detected.
+Lupusec2Mqtt will then detect this event in the logs and will report a movement on that sensor for the configured DetectionDuration time in seconds.

+### Logging
+You can configure the default logging level to different levels: Verbose, Debug, Information, Warning, Error, Fatal

 ## License information
 Logo and Icon: ["Fox"](https://www.deviantart.com/samadarag/art/Fox-484262458) by [samadarag](https://www.deviantart.com/samadarag) is licensed under [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/?ref=ccsearch&atype=rich)
 Lupusec: A trademark of LUPUS Electronics